FracturedCode/MCSlimeClusterFinder/README.md

 * OpenCL support for even faster GPU accelerated speeds
 * bugfix memory used display
 * threshold command line option
+* calculating spawn platforms down to the block and optimizing player position inside the chunk

 ### How to use:
 ```